tonytw1/analogue-dashboard/raspberrypi/bluetooth/README.md

 ## Bluetooth listener

-Passively (TODO) listens for Bluetooth LE advertisement and echos them onto MQTT (TODO).
+Passively listens for Bluetooth LE advertisements and echos them onto MQTT.

-Provides a way for the mertics system to pick up sensor and beacon data.
+Provides a way for the mertics system to pick up sensor data (such as power consumption) wirelessly from hard to reach locations.